tatermysalad/CA-T1A3TerminalApp/readme.md

 [Python Style Guide - Python Enhancement Proposal 8](https://peps.python.org/pep-0008/)

-## Proposal
+## Meal Mate - Proposal

 ---

-An application which can take an editable list of items and supply a list of recipes for those items
+An recipe finding app for the command line inclined

+Meal Mate provides an interface for a chef to create, read, update and remove items in their pantry.
+This is then used to search for recipes with the [Spoonacular API](https://spoonacular.com/food-api).

+The list of ingredients are stored as CSV documents, with the staple items displayed with True/False values depending on availability - this can be manually edited to remove or add staples depending on the user.

+The user can search for recipes with the list of ingredients needed under the recipe title.
+This can then be exported based on the HTML page from Spoonacular.

+The target audience for this is anyone who cooks, specifically those who are interested in utilising specific/leftover ingredients.

-## App Features:
+## Meal Mate - App Features:

 ---

 ### Checklist of staple ingredients

-Instead of having to add garlic, ginger, salt, pepper, etc. This will be a quick yes/no list for those ingredients
+Upon launching the application the staple ingredients are created based on a default list.
+For example, garlic, ginger, salt, pepper.
+This contains a True/False value on stock availability.

 ### Editable list of ingredients

-This will be stored as a csv, with options to add, remove, view, clear.
+Upon launching the application the ingredients are created as a CSV.
+This is able to be edited within or outside of the application.
+Add, remove, view are options within.
 It will store the main ingredients, ie. protein, vegetables, etc.

 ### Fetch a list of recipes via API

-The list of recipes from an external source
+The lists of ingredients and staples are used to search for recipes from an external source (Spoonacular).
+This contains the details of a wide range of cuisines which the user can select from based on name and number of ingredients.

 ### Export recipe from CLI to PDF.

-Note: Ensure that your features above allow you to demonstrate your understanding of the following language elements and concepts:

--   use of variables and the concept of variable scope
--   loops and conditional control structures
--   error handling

-Consult with your educator to check your features are sufficient .
+The user can view a summary of the recipe within the application.
+Once the user is satisfied, they can select the recipe to export.
+This uses the HTML webpage to convert to PDF and saves to the directory of the user.

 ## Help documentation